kestra-io/docs/content/docs/15.how-to-guides/rust.md

 Run Rust code inside of your flow.

-There isn't an official Rust plugin but we can use the `Shell` `Commands` task to execute arbitrary commands inside of a Docker container.
-We can also specify a container image that contains the necessary libraries to run the specific programming language.
+You can execute arbitrary Rust code in a Docker container using the `Shell` plugin.
+You can set a container image including the required package dependencies for your Rust application.

 In this example, we're using the Docker Task Runner with the `rust:latest` image so that Rust code can be executed.